Rigidity of mapping class groups mod powers of twists: Setting and main tools

-\begin{remark} Notice that when $b=5$ we cannot define minimal curves as in Definition \ref{minimalcurve}, since $X_4$ lives in the Farey complex which is not the link of a curve in $S_5$.
-Thus, with a slight abuse of notation, we will say that every curve in $X_5$ is minimal.
+\begin{remark} When $b=5$ we cannot define minimal curves as in Definition \ref{minimalcurve}.
+Thus, with a slight abuse of notation, we will say that every curve in $X_5$ is minimal, because it bounds a twice-punctured disk.
 Moreover Lemma \ref{completion} is false: $\link_{X_5}(\beta)$ is made of two points, but if we take two vertices $\gamma,\gamma'\in\link_{\C_5}(\beta)$ with intersection number greater than $2$ we cannot complete them to a copy of $X_5$.
 However, we can run the proof of Lemma \ref{alfaiunica}, with $R=\emptyset$, to get the following: \end{remark}

 \begin{lemma} For $b=5$, if two copies $X_5, X_5'\subset \C_5$ share four curves then they must coincide. \end{lemma}